py-bbn

 Counterfactual estimation of Y.

-Create finding evidences.
+Create finding evidence.
 The values should be either 1 or 0.
-The order of the evidences should correspond to the sorted values of the node/variable when no values are specified.
+When values is not specified, the evidence order should correspond to the sorted domain values of the node or variable.

 Parameters: